btcpayserver/woocommerce-greenfield-plugin/README.md

 # BTCPay Greenfield Plugin for WooCommerce

-## WARNING: Plugin work in progress and not working, do not use yet ;)
+## WARNING: Plugin work in progress, do not use yet on production ;)

 ## Considerations